tinyvision-ai-inc/Vision-FPGA-SoM/README.md

 The FPGA SoM enables IoT devices to see, hear and sense motion.
 This is a tightly integrated platform consisting of a low power image sensor, IMU and microphone coupled to a local computing device (Lattice ultra low power ICE40 5K FPGA).
 The SoM is designed to be dropped into end products as-is with no hardware modifications, significantly shortening the time to market of the end product.

 ![Diagram](./resources/images/SoM_block_diagram.png)

 The module integrates the following capabilities:

-- Local processing using the Lattice ICE40 Ultra-low-power FPGA, 5K LUT, 1Mb RAM, 8 MAC units
+- Local processing using the Lattice ICE40 Ultra Plus 5K Ultra-low-power FPGA, 5K LUT, 1Mb RAM, 8 MAC units
 - Image sensor options
   - Integrated qVGA monochrome global shutter imager (Pixart PAJ6100U6)
   - Connector for color/monochrome rolling shutter imager (Himax HMB010)